 Widely recognized as one of the most successful business leaders in the cybersecurity industry, Mr. DeWalt’s career has included a number of high-level posts, including time as CEO and Executive Chairman of FireEye and President and CEO of McAfee.
 In 2011, DeWalt was also appointed a member of the National Security Telecommunications Advisory Council of the 44th President of the United States Barack Obama.
 Currently board member at Delta Airlines, Vice Chairman of ForeScout Technologies, Chairman of Claroty, and board member at Five9, DeWalt brings more than 25 years of experience in the cybersecurity sector.

 With more than 30 years of experience in the software and technology industries, Mike has held senior executive roles at SAP, i2 Technologies, Oracle, and Apple.
 He has also provided consulting expertise to some of the largest software firms and venture-funded startups to define and drive new growth and execution opportunities.
-Mike hates to brag, but heplayed and performed professionally as a guitarist and keyboard player, and still enjoys playing.
-He used to perform to buy beer.
-Now he performs after a few beers.
+Mike is a musician and loves the blues and the arts.

 Bruce Golden focuses on enterprise software with a particular interest in open source, analytics and data management companies.